Boeing 737 Next Generation: Production

 Boeing was to increase 737 production from 31.5 units per month in September 2010 to 35 in January 2012 and to 38 units per month in 2013.

 Production rate was 42 units per month in 2014, and was planned to reach rates of 47 units per month in 2017 and 52 units per month in 2018.

 In 2016, the monthly production rate was targeted to reach 57 units per month in 2019, even to the factory limit of 63 units later.
 A single airplane was then produced in the Boeing Renton Factory in 10 days, less than half what it was a few years before.
 The empty fuselage from Spirit AeroSystems in Wichita, Kansas, enters the plant on Day 1.
-Electrical wiring is installed on Day 2 and hydraulic machinery on Day 3.
-On Day 4 the fuselage is crane-lifted and rotated 90 degrees, wings are mated to the airplane in a six-hour process, along with landing gear, and the airplane is again rotated 90 degrees.
-The final assembly process begins on Day 6 with the installation of airline seats, galleys, lavatories, overhead bins, etc. Engines are attached on Day 8 and it rolls out of the factory for test flights on Day 10.
+Electrical wiring is installed on day 2 and hydraulic machinery on day 3.
+On day 4, the fuselage is crane-lifted and rotated 90°, wings are mated to the airplane in a six-hour process, along with landing gear, and the airplane is again rotated 90°.
+The final assembly process begins on Day 6 with the installation of airline seats, galleys, lavatories, overhead bins, etc. Engines are attached on day 8 and it rolls out of the factory for test flights on day 10.

 Boeing stopped assembling passenger 737NGs in 2019.
-The last aircraft assembled was a 737-800 registered PH-BCL delivered to KLM in December 2019; the last two deliveries were to China Eastern Airlines on January 5, 2020.
+The last aircraft assembled was a 737-800 registered as PH-BCL to be delivered to KLM in December 2019; the last two deliveries were to China Eastern Airlines on January 5, 2020.
 Production of the P-8 Poseidon variant continues.

-The FAA has proposed a fine of approximately $3.9 million for Boeing's alleged installation of the same faulty components of the 737 MAX on some 133 737 NGs.
+The FAA has proposed a fine of about $3.9 million for Boeing's alleged installation of the same faulty components of the 737 MAX on some 133 737 NGs.

 Further developments

 The Boeing 737 MAX first flew on January 29, 2016.

 From 2006, Boeing discussed replacing the 737 with a "clean sheet" design (internally named "Boeing Y1") that could follow the Boeing 787 Dreamliner.
-A decision on this replacement was postponed, and delayed into 2011.
+A decision on this replacement was postponed and delayed into 2011.

-In 2011, Boeing launched the 737 MAX, an updated and re-engined version of the 737NG with more efficient CFM International LEAP-1B engines, and aerodynamic changes with distinctive split-tip winglets.
+In 2011, Boeing launched the 737 MAX, an updated and re-engined version of the 737NG with more efficient CFM International LEAP-1B engines and aerodynamic changes with distinctive split-tip winglets.
 The first 737 MAX performed its first flight in January 2016.
-The fourth generation 737 MAX supersedes the third generation 737NG.
+The fourth-generation 737 MAX supersedes the third-generation 737NG.

-Split Scimitar winglets became available in 2014 for the 737-800, 737-900ER, BBJ2 and BBJ3, and in 2015 for the 737-700, 737-900 and BBJ1.
+Split Scimitar winglets became available in 2014 for the 737-800, 737-900ER, BBJ2, and BBJ3, and in 2015 for the 737-700, 737-900, and BBJ1.
 These resemble the 737 MAX's split winglet, though they are not identical.
 Split Scimitar winglets were developed by Aviation Partners, the same Seattle-based corporation that developed the blended winglets; the Split Scimitar winglets produce up to a 5.5% fuel savings per aircraft compared to 3.3% savings for the blended winglets.
 Southwest Airlines flew their first flight of a 737-800 with Split Scimitar winglets on April 14, 2014.